Big Four accounting firms: Big Six

 There has been some merging of ancestor firms, in some localities, which would aggregate brands belonging to the Big Four today, but in different combinations than the present-day names would otherwise suggest.
 For example, the United Kingdom local firm of Deloitte, Haskins & Sells merged instead with the United Kingdom firm of Coopers & Lybrand.
 The resulting firm was called Coopers & Lybrand Deloitte, and the local firm of Touche Ross kept its original name.
-It wasn't until the mid-1990s that both UK firms changed their names to match those of their respective international organizations.
+It was not until the mid-1990s that both UK firms changed their names to match those of their respective international organizations.
 Meanwhile, in Australia, the local firm of Touche Ross merged instead with KPMG.
 It is for these reasons that the Deloitte & Touche international organization was known as DRT International (later DTT International), to avoid use of names which would have been ambiguous, as well as contested, in certain markets.

 Big Five

 In July 1998, the Big Six became the Big Five when Price Waterhouse merged with Coopers & Lybrand to form PricewaterhouseCoopers.

 The Big Five at this point in time were: